ibm-cloud-docs/power-iaas/configuring-custom-image.md

 IBM i 7.1 virtual machines (VMs) supports only 64 storage volumes per VM.
 IBM i 7.2, and later, supports up to 127 storage volumes per VM.
 IBM i 7.1 and IBM i 7.2 VMs are at end of support and are in service extension.
 Therefore, additional Service Extension fees apply.
 {: note}

-Support for IBM i 7.1 VMs in the data centers LON04, SYD04, SYD05, SAO01, TOR01, and DAL13 will be available soon.
-All other data centers are currently supported.
-{: important}

 ### Linux
 {: #linux-details}